davidsule/Obsidian_main/Lecture notes/FYP/01_Project.md

 ##### Bonferroni Correction
 - if 20 tests will generate a p-value ~0.05 by chance --> that shouldn't be my treshold
 - M & M's example: Do they cause cancer? --> p>0.05, no they don't.
 But only one color causes it?
-20 colors, 20 tests, then
-- We are not asking if the hypothesis is true for each color in isolation.
-We want the confidence that h0 can be rejected for all of them. - The real h0 is not linked to each color independently
+20 colors, 20 tests, then 0.05 is not the right value. - We are not asking if the hypothesis is true for each color in isolation.
+We want the confidence that h0 can be rejected for all of them. - The real h0 is not linked to each color independently. h1: the green causes acne. h2: the blue causes acne... h20: the brown causes acne. h0: **None** of h1 .... h20 is true.
+- It should be 0.05/20. (alpha/N)
+**Applies if: Questions are independent**

+#### BUT
+If **questions are not independent** of each other: Like weather: temperature and UV-index are not independent In that case, Bonferroni is too strict: many alternatives, one of them:

+##### Holm-Bonferroni Correction
+- Sort your p-values in ascending order.
+- First p-value: p_1 < alpha/N (normal Bonferroni value) (alpha: significance treshold)
+- 2nd p-value: p_1 < alpha/(N-1) - Because we know that p1 passes (like we didn't run the previous test: we only care about the remaining)
+- and so on ...
+- the last p-value will be compared to alpha itself
+- As soon as one value fails the test, you reject that, and all subsequent p-values.